humbletrader/spark-best-practices/README.md

     * control your driver and executor heap
     * be aware of your executor overhead and/or control it
   * don't go over 32 GB / executor
+  * rdd.cogroup and rdd.join load their data into memory as spark.CompactBuffer(s)

  ## solving disk full issues
   * check the size of your persisted data ( spark ui )